BRIEF-Scripps launches proposed private placement of senior notes

 * Scripps launches proposed private placement of senior notes

-* Says has launched an offering of $400 million of new senior unsecured notes
+* E. W. Scripps co says has launched an offering of $400 million of new senior unsecured notes

-* Notes are expected to mature in 2025 and will be guaranteed by certain of company's existing and future subsidiaries
+* E. W. Scripps co - notes are expected to mature in 2025 and will be guaranteed by certain of company's existing and future subsidiaries

-* Says proceeds from offering will be used to repay existing $391 million term loan B due in 2020, to pay related fees and expenses
+* E. W. Scripps co says proceeds from offering will be used to repay existing $391 million term loan b due in 2020, to pay related fees and expenses

-* Is seeking to amend and restate existing $100 million senior secured revolving credit facility to increase borrowing capacity to $125 million
+* E. W. Scripps - is seeking to amend and restate existing $100 million senior secured revolving credit facility to increase borrowing capacity to $125 million

-* In conjunction with notes issuance, co is seeking to extend maturity of existing senior secured revolving credit facility to 2022
+* E. W. Scripps co-in conjunction with notes issuance, co is seeking to extend maturity of existing senior secured revolving credit facility to 2022

-* Company expects first-quarter 2017 operating results to be consistent with its prior expectations
+* E. W. Scripps co - company expects first-quarter 2017 operating results to be consistent with its prior expectations

-* Expects first-quarter 2017 operating results to be consistent with its prior expectations
+* E. W. Scripps co - expects first-quarter 2017 operating results to be consistent with its prior expectations

-* Q1 television revenue expected to be flat, radio revenue expected to decrease in mid-single-digit range, digital revenue to increase in mid-20 percent range
+* E. W. Scripps- q1 television revenue expected to be flat, radio revenue expected to decrease in mid-single-digit range, digital revenue to increase in mid-20 percent range

-* Sees Q1 television revenue flat, radio revenue down mid-single-digit range, digital revenue up mid-20 percent range Source text for Eikon: Further company coverage:
+* E. W. Scripps co-expects television revenue to be flat,radio revenue to decrease mid-single-digit range,digital revenue to increase mid-20 percent range versus q1 2016 Source text for Eikon: Further company coverage:

 LONDON, May 27 British Airways said it had cancelled all flights from London's Heathrow and Gatwick airports scheduled before 1700 GMT on Saturday due to a global computer outage.